rotger/Simple-Ollama-Chatbot/README.md

 - Scrape URL content found in the user input and send it to the model
 - Dark and light mode toggle
 - Firefox AI sidebar support
+- Remember chat history when reopening the file.
+Chat history can be erased by clicking the ```Reset Chat``` button.

 ## [RU]